Jordy ter Borgh

-Jordy ter Borgh (born 5 May 1994 in Amsterdam) is a Dutch professional footballer who plays as a midfielder for DOVO on loan from Eerste Divisie side TOP Oss.
-He also formerly played for Almere City FC and Fortuna Sittard.
+Jordy ter Borgh (born 5 May 1994 in Amsterdam) is a Dutch retired footballer who played as a midfielder.

 Club career

 Early career

 Ter Borgh began his football career in the youth ranks of his local club Omniworld.
 In 2010 the club was renamed Almere City FC.
 In 2012 ter Borgh was on trial at Ipswich Town FC, an English football club based in Ipswich, who play in the Football League Championship.

 Almere City FC

 Ter Borgh made his official debut in 2013/2014 for Almere City FC against FC Oss on Friday the 4 April 2014.
 Ter Borgh is the first Almere City FC youth player to have successfully made his first-team debut.

 Fortuna Sittard

 On Friday 27 June 2014, ter Borgh signed a two-year deal.
 Ter Borgh was acquired by Fortuna Sittard as a free transfer from Almere City FC.
 At the beginning of January 2016, Fortuna Sittard announced on their website that the club and ter Borgh would part.